powerpratik/powerpratik.github.io/blog-posts/zed_test.md

 # Introducing Zed

 Zed is a high-performance, multiplayer code editor created by the team behind Atom and Tree-sitter.
 It is designed to provide a productive and unobtrusive coding experience, combining the power of an IDE with the responsiveness of a lightweight editor.
+### Fun Fact: This blog is written in zed using the gpt support.
+With Natural language and not code of course :)

 ## Open Source and High Performance